Data Cleaning Best Practices: Unlocking The Power Of Accurate Data

 2. Establish Data Quality Standards

 Establishing clear data quality standards is akin to setting the rules of engagement for data within an organisation.
 These standards encompass various aspects, including data accuracy, completeness, consistency, and relevancy.
 Each organisation may have specific requirements based on its unique industry and objectives.
 By defining these standards explicitly, organisations create a benchmark against which they can measure the quality of their data.
-It also provides a basis for data validation rules and automated checks, ensuring that data adheres to the defined standards consistently.
+It also provides a basis for data validation rules and automated checks, ensuring that data consistently adheres to the defined standards.

 3. Data Validation and Verification